conradRz/FirefoxExtensionForSpeedingUpAllHTML5VideoAndAudio/README.md

 Speeds ALL html5 videos AND audio (even when it's only audio, without video).

 This is useful, as many players otherwise either limit you up to how many times you can speed up a video/audio (for example, YouTube, up to only x2, which on cooking videos, or when you get used to x2 speed, can be too little) or they don't provide ability to speed up at all.

-As it was designed for my use only, for now, the hardcoded shortcuts to speed up is <em>Ctrl+Shift+U</em> and <em>Ctrl+Shift+Y</em> to speed down.
-I might provide an interface to user select the shortcuts, or you could just change the code to suit your needs.